HerrBertling/herrsiering.de/content/kettlebell-beginner-tips.md

+---
+  title: "Kettlebell tips for beginners"
+  description: "Learn how to get started with kettlebell training, including book tips, simple workouts and which kettlebells to use."
+---

 # Kettlebell tips for beginners

-Since quite some people asked be about how to start working out with kettlebells, I figured I shouldn't bury that advice in Twitter direct messages or WhatsApp messages.
+Since quite some people asked me about how to start working out with kettlebells, I figured I shouldn't bury that advice in Twitter direct messages or WhatsApp messages.
 Here we go.

 ## Preparation